Indigenous Plant Medicines Trail

-Native plants provided indigenous peoples with almost all of life’s essentials.
-Starting in the Arboretum near the Nature Interpretive Centre, this new trail explores plants used by the Anishinaabe peoples, and their connections to culture, language, ecology and history.
+Native plants provide Indigenous peoples with almost all of life’s essentials.
+Starting in the Arboretum near the Nature Interpretive Centre, this trail developed in partnership with the Misssisaugas of the Credit First Nation explores plants used by the Anishinaabe peoples, and their connections to culture, language, ecology and history.

 This trail is in a nature sanctuary.
 Picking, collecting, harvesting or gathering of any plant or plant part is prohibited.
 The plant uses described on the trail reflect traditional Anishinaabe knowledge and cultural beliefs.
 Like any medicine, plant remedies should be only be used under the direction of a trained professional